slacgismo/gismo-cloud-deploy/README.md

 - [gismo-cloud-deploy project](https://github.com/slacgismo/gismo-cloud-deploy)

 - **_NOTE:_** This program runs in multiple threads.
 Therefore, please select at least `2 vcpus` instance type.
 The `t2.large` type is recommended.
-If developer would like to build and run images in this ec2 instance, the volumne of the instance should be `12 GB` at least.
+If the developer would like to build and run images in this ec2 instance, the volume of the instance should be `12 GB` at least.

 - **_NOTE:_** Please create a project tag: `project:pvinstight` for budget management purpose.